 I am a forgotten Jew.

-My roots are nearly 2,600 years old, my ancestors made landmark contributions to world civilization, and my presence was felt from North Africa to the Fertile Crescent — but I barely exist today.
+My roots are nearly 2,600 years old, my ancestors made landmark contributions from North Africa to the Fertile Crescent — but I barely exist today.
 You see, I am a Jew from the Arab world.
 No, that’s not entirely accurate.
 I’ve fallen into a semantic trap.
 I predated the Arab conquest in just about every country in which I lived.
 When Arab invaders conquered North Africa, for example, I had already been present there for more than six centuries.

 Today, you cannot find a trace of me in most of this vast region.

 Remember the Babylonian exile from ancient Judea, following the destruction of the First Temple in 586 BCE?
 Remember the vibrant Jewish community that emerged there and produced the Babylonian Talmud?